maziesmith/2019-04-c-sharp-labs/LabWork.md

 What does SQL distinct do?

-what does SQL LIKE search for?
+What does SQL LIKE search for?

+What would SQL "LIKE '%a%' " find?

+What would SQL "LIKE 'a%' " find?

-What would SQL LIKE %a% find?   a%  ?         %a    ?
+What would SQL "LIKE '%a' " find?

 ## C# Data Types